openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 The upgrade from Cypress to Dogwood includes these steps.

 #.
+Applies a `forum migration described on the Open edX wiki`_ to support teams
+   discussion filtering.

+#.
 Updates edx-platform to the ``release-2015-11-09`` tag.
 This is the last
    released version that used Django 1.4.